mech/Notes/JavaScript/react.md

 * [Demystifying React Components State](http://www.sitepoint.com/demystifying-react-components-state/)

+`getDefaultProps` only ever called once for "all" instances.
+Do not do anything like `Date.new` inside `getDefaultProps`.

 In Backbone, you are coding imperatively to specify when something changes, certain things should happen through it various view events setup.

 In React, things are more declarative.
 You specify how your UI should look like at the `render()` and through `props` and `states` changes, the UI will change.